To update group policy, you don’t have to restart every time. Here’s how you can manually force update group policy settings without restarting.

-Like I said before, Windows has a dedicated command to force update and apply the Group Policy Object.
+As I said before, Windows has a dedicated command to force updates and apply the Group Policy Object.
 All we have to do is execute a single command depending on your requirement and you are done.
 To make things easier, I’ve divided the procedure into three sections.

 To execute the below command, you need to run it in the elevated Command Prompt window.
-In order to open elevated Command Prompt, search for “cmd” in the start menu, right-click on it and select “Run as Administrator” option.
+In order to open an elevated Command Prompt, search for “cmd” in the start menu, right-click on it, and select the “Run as Administrator” option.
 After opening the Command Prompt window, execute the below commands as needed.

 Update All Policies at the Same Time